Internet Engineering Task Force: Birds of a feather

 The first use of this term among computer specialists is uncertain, but it was employed during DECUS conferences and may have been used at SHARE user group meetings in the 1960s.

 BoFs can facilitate networking and partnership formation among subgroups, including functionally oriented groups such as CEOs or geographically oriented groups.
 BoFs generally allow for more audience interaction than the panel discussions typically seen at conventions; the discussions are not completely unguided, though, as there is still a discussion leader.

 The term is derived from the proverb "birds of a feather flock together".
-The (idiomatic) phrase "birds of a feather" meaning "people having similar characters, backgrounds, interests, or beliefs".
-In old poetic English, "birds of a feather" means birds which have the same kind of feathers, so the proverb refers to the fact that birds congregate with birds of their own species.
+The (idiomatic) phrase birds of a feather means "people having similar characters, backgrounds, interests, or beliefs".
+In old poetic English, birds of a feather means birds that have the same kind of feathers, so the proverb refers to the fact that birds congregate with birds of their own species.

 Operations

 The details of IETF operations have changed considerably as the organization has grown, but the basic mechanism remains publication of proposed specifications, development based on the proposals, review and independent testing by participants, and republication as a revised proposal, a draft proposal, or eventually as an Internet Standard.
 IETF standards are developed in an open, all-inclusive process in which any interested individual can participate.
 All IETF documents are freely available over the Internet and can be reproduced at will.
 Multiple, working, useful, interoperable implementations are the chief requirement before an IETF proposed specification can become a standard.
 Most specifications are focused on single protocols rather than tightly interlocked systems.
-This has allowed the protocols to be used in many different systems, and its standards are routinely re-used by bodies which create full-fledged architectures (e.g. 3GPP IMS).
+This has allowed the protocols to be used in many different systems, and its standards are routinely reused by bodies which create full-fledged architectures (e.g. 3GPP IMS).

-Because it relies on volunteers and uses "rough consensus and running code" as its touchstone, results can be slow whenever the number of volunteers is either too small to make progress, or so large as to make consensus difficult, or when volunteers lack the necessary expertise.
+Because it relies on volunteers and uses "rough consensus and running code" as its touchstone, results can be slow whenever the number of volunteers is either too small to make progress or so large as to make consensus difficult, or when volunteers lack the necessary expertise.
 For protocols like SMTP, which is used to transport e-mail for a user community in the many hundreds of millions, there is also considerable resistance to any change that is not fully backward compatible, except for IPv6.
 Work within the IETF on ways to improve the speed of the standards-making process is ongoing but, because the number of volunteers with opinions on it is very great, consensus on improvements has been slow to develop.

 The IETF cooperates with the W3C, ISO/IEC, ITU, and other standards bodies.

 Statistics are available that show who the top contributors by RFC publication are.
 While the IETF only allows for participation by individuals, and not by corporations or governments, sponsorship information is available from these statistics.

+Criticism

+In 2025, criticism intensified within the IETF that intelligence agencies were exerting undue influence, sparking concerns on a lack of transparency in the decision-making process.